janya0802/vsdpackaging/MODULE1.md

 | **PoP**   | Package-on-Package – Logic + memory stack.       |
 | **MCM**   | Multi-Chip Module – Multiple dies inside one.    |
 | **CoWoS** | Chip-on-Wafer-on-Substrate – Advanced 2.5D.      |

+## 📝 Summary
+This module introduced the foundational concepts of VLSI packaging, tracing the journey from silicon design to system-level integration.
+It emphasized how selecting the right package is a trade-off between performance, thermal efficiency, form factor, cost, and reliability.
+A deeper look into packaging structures and types (THM & SMT) provided a holistic view of how dies are protected, connected, and integrated into end systems.
+These fundamentals are essential before diving into advanced topics like multi-die packaging, interposers, or 3D ICs.